safalkhanal/SwitchPortMigration/README.md

 ## Requirement

-Need to install the following modules
+The following modules needs to be installed to run the project smoothly.

 ```bash
 pip3 install pyats